Game

 Grades K-5

-Roll the dice to move through a hula hoop circle while learning to recognize different feelings and emotions.
+This physical education game is a great way to incorporate social and emotional learning into physical education.
+Learners will move through a hula hoop path while learning to recognize different feelings and emotions.

 Play Game